 The Brajkovich family, which runs Kumeu River Wines, are descendants of immigrants from Croatia who have made significant contributions to the New Zealand wine effort.
 Their wines are some of their best, notably the Chardonnay, which brings to mind white Burgundy.
 And if you have the opportunity, try the Mate’s Vineyard Chardonnay.

-A one-hour flight south of Auckland, the Hawke’s Bay wine region is second to Marlborough on the South Island only in terms of size.
+On the island’s central Pacific coast, the Hawke’s Bay wine region is second to Marlborough on the South Island only in terms of size.
 In terms of quality, it more than holds its own.
 The Farm at Cape Kidnappers serves as an ideal base for exploring the wineries of the region.

 Although the Otago region on the South Island draws the most attention for Pinot Noirs, I am also fond of those from Craggy Range.
 I admire the winery’s efforts with Syrah (not commonly made in New Zealand).
 Craggy Range’s appealing Terrôir restaurant emphasizes produce from the area.
 For those who become smitten by the property, attractive cottage accommodations are available.